Wooded and beach camping

 Enjoy the St. Croix National Scenic Riverway without the boating:

-- Three campgrounds with toilets and showers
+- Three different campgrounds

 Originally constituting two separate forests, the Chequamegon and Nicolet Forests are now one national treasure.
 Together they range across the northern expanse of Wisconsin, overlapping with parts of the St. Croix National Scenic Riverway in the west and reaching to Marinette in the east.
 Much-loved past features of Wisconsin geography, glaciers were a dominant force in the formation of the forest topography.
 The Chequamegon-Nicolet Forest has multiple districts, each with its own ranger division to manage the vast area.
 The Namekagon Campground, in the Great Divide district, is named after the lake it is nestled against.
 But water activities are just a few of the possibilities at this location—off-highway vehicle, hiking, and mountain bike trails are also nearby, as well as a basketball court and local restaurants along the lake shoreline.
 Camping is available for single-family tent and RV.